 Sometimes the most valuable math center is a hunk of playdough, some rolling pins and lots of math related accessories.
-Not only did my preschoolers naturally use the playdough in a mathematical kind of way, this was also a great way for me to assess their skills in a natural, non-assessment ind of setting.
+Not only did my preschoolers naturally use the playdough in a mathematical kind of way, this was also a great way for me to assess their skills in a natural, non-assessment kind of setting.

-Materials for Playdough Math Invitation to Play
+How to Create a Playdough Math Invitation to Play

 - playdough (You can find my favorite recipe here).

 You really can choose anything here.
 You can offer obvious counting materials, and some less obvious.
 Here are some ideas for what to include in a math invitation to play.